fbgallet/roam-extension-find-replace/README.md

 Since it's a quite dangerous operation, it will be safer to check the impacted blocks first, with the `🔎︎` button.

+The Page => Block conversion command is also available in page and page reference context menu: the corresponding page title will instantly be copied in the page input.

 ## `Bulk change format of selected blocks` command:

 ![F R - format](https://user-images.githubusercontent.com/74436347/202827539-64b45e04-647c-44d1-9119-7aebe0f58042.png)